 BPRW is a non profit organisation, dedicated to the rescue, foster, and welfare needs of surrendered or found parrots.
-Our priority is to identify potential foster homes, and educating caregivers in proper parrot care.
+Our priority is to identify potential new foster homes for companion birds, and educating caregivers in proper parrot care.

-BPRW offer a free advice and rescue service for all types of Parrots and other cage birds, including problem birds.
+BPRW offer a free advice and rescue service for all types of Parrots, including problem birds.
 We will take in and care for any bird regardless of size, age, or medical condition.

 British Parrot Rescue and Welfare is based in the North of England and covers all areas of Scotland, England and Wales.

-If you have a Parrot and need our help, or advice, or feel you can no longer care for your bird, please don't hesitate to contact us, using the Helpline numbers listed below.
-(Monday-Saturday)
+If you have a Parrot and need our help, or advice, or feel you can no longer care for your bird, please don't hesitate to contact us, using the Contact Page.